sugiura-hiromiti/vault/inbox/ai_prompts.md

 # product

-now, we've completed poc stage. we shall start real implementation of v0.1 Milestone XXX. in contrast to poc stage, code cleanliness and well architectured codebase is priority 1 concerns. let's refactor POC codes into real product.
+now, we've completed poc stage. we shall start real implementation of v0.1 Milestone XXX. in contrast to poc stage, code cleanliness and well architectured codebase is priority 1 concerns. let's refactor POC codes into real product. v0.1_TODOS.md will tell you precise tasks to complete.